abhijeetrajhansgithub/Buzz-On-India-Hackathon-AQI-Model-for-AI/README.md

 ## Conclusion

 This Flask web application combines various technologies and algorithms to monitor air quality, engage with users, and provide valuable information.
-It serves as a prototype for building more advanced environmental monitoring systems, focusing on usability and community interaction.
+It serves as a prototype for building more advanced environmental monitoring systems, focusing on usability and community interaction; along with the integration of ChatBot for the user.